 So many patients with IC are dismissed by the medical community, who suggest their symptoms are all in their head or that they should consult with a psychologist because the doctor ‘can’t find anything wrong.’

 IC symptoms are certainly real and physical.
-If you’re ever dismissed or it’s suggested that you could fix everything by ‘just having a glass of wine’ (yes, our patients have been told that!), find another practitioner!
+If you’re ever dismissed or it’s suggested that you could fix everything by ‘just having a glass of wine’ (yes, our patients have been told that!), then go ahead and do that… and then find another practitioner!

 Like any other chronic pain condition, there is an interplay between physical and emotional health.